cestella/NLPWithMahout/README.md

 the target/landing directory.
 You should copy this directory to your gateway node (i.e. a node where the hadoop client is installed).

+The [driver
-The driver program (src/main/bash/ingest.sh) will upload the data from the access node to HDFS as well as running the training.
+program](https://github.com/cestella/NLPWithMahout/blob/master/src/main/bash/ingest_data.sh) will upload the data from the access node to HDFS as well as running the training.
 On the Hortonworks Sandbox VM instance running in VMWare on my Macbook pro, this takes approximately 30 minutes.
 At the end, it will output